stringfestdata/advancing-into-analytics-practice/README.md

 </h1>

-## 10. First Steps with Python for Excel Users  X
+## 10. First Steps with Python for Excel Users

 1. Continue getting to know the Jupyter interface.
 In particular, under the Help menu you will find an interactive "User Interface Tour" to walk you through the interface, as well as a guide to Markdown, which you may need for the next exercise...
 2. Practice your Markdown skills by including the following elements in a notebook: